INVERTEBRATES

 By seing these photographs it is easy to understand, how the hooverflies operate as transporters of the seed between the flowers.

-WASP BEETLE Clytus arietis
+Wasp beetle Clytus arietis

 Clytus arietis Clytus arietis